Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Abstract

 \section{Abstract}

-A desired property of randomized systems, represented by probabilistic programs, is that the probability to reach some error state is sufficiently small; verification of such properties is often addressed by probabilistic model checking.
-We contribute an \emph{inductive synthesis} approach for proving \emph{quantitative reachability properties} by finding \emph{inductive invariants} on \emph{source-code level}.
-Our prototype implementation of various flavors of this approach shows promise: it finds inductive invariants for (in)finite-state programs, while beating state-of-the-art model checkers on some benchmarks and often outperforming monolithic alternatives.
+Essential tasks for the verification of probabilistic programs include bounding expected outcomes and proving termination in finite expected runtime.
+We contribute a simple yet effective \emph{inductive synthesis} approach for proving such \emph{quantitative reachability properties} by generating \emph{inductive invariants} on \emph{source-code level}.
+Our implementation shows promise: It finds invariants for (in)finite-state programs, can beat state-of-the-art probabilistic model checkers, and is competitive with modern tools dedicated to invariant synthesis and expected runtime reasoning.